idugalic/reactive-company/PITCHME.md

 +++

 ### Reactive Programming
-#### From imperative to declarative async composition of logic

 <span style="color:gray">Summary</span>

 <ol>
 	<li class="fragment" data-fragment-index="1">We can no longer think in terms of a linear execution model where one request is handled by one thread</li>
 	<li class="fragment" data-fragment-index="2">The reactive streams will be handled by a lot of threads in their lifecycle</li>
 	<li class="fragment" data-fragment-index="3">We no longer can rely on thread affinity for things like the security context or transaction handling</li>
 </ol>

 ---